Aquatic ecosystem: Functions

 Aquatic ecosystems perform many important environmental functions.
 For example, they recycle nutrients, purify water, attenuate floods, recharge ground water and provide habitats for wildlife.
+The biota of an aquatic ecosystem contribute to its self-purification, most notably microorganisms, phytoplankton, higher plants, invertebrates, fish, bacteria, protists, aquatic fungi, and more.
+These organisms are actively involved in multiple self-purification processes, including organic matter destruction and water filtration.
+It is crucial that aquatic ecosystems are reliably self-maintained, as they also provide habitats for species that reside in them.

-Aquatic ecosystems are also used for human recreation, and are very important to the tourism industry, especially in coastal regions.
+In addition to environmental functions, aquatic ecosystems are also used for human recreation, and are very important to the tourism industry, especially in coastal regions.
 They are also used for religious purposes, such as the worshipping of the Jordan River by Christians, and educational purposes, such as the usage of lakes for ecological study.

 Biotic characteristics (living components)

 The biotic characteristics are mainly determined by the organisms that occur.
-For example, wetland plants may produce dense canopies that cover large areas of sediment—or snails or geese may graze the vegetation leaving large mud flats.
+For example, wetland plants may produce dense canopies that cover large areas of sediment or snails or geese may graze the vegetation leaving large mud flats.
 Aquatic environments have relatively low oxygen levels, forcing adaptation by the organisms found there.
 For example, many wetland plants must produce aerenchyma to carry oxygen to roots.
 Other biotic characteristics are more subtle and difficult to measure, such as the relative importance of competition, mutualism or predation.
 There are a growing number of cases where predation by coastal herbivores including snails, geese and mammals appears to be a dominant biotic factor.